WPOB

 WPOB (88.5 FM) is a high school radio station licensed to Plainview, New York.
 WPOB is a community radio station funded by the Plainview-Old Bethpage Central School District and has been broadcasting since 1972.
 WPOB is broadcast by students at Plainview – Old Bethpage John F. Kennedy High School partaking in a three-year course in radio engineering, producing, and broadcasting.
-The station airs from 7:00 a.m. to 2:30 p.m. weekdays, handing off to Syosset High School's WKWZ in Syosset, New York (which is on the air from 2:30 p.m. to 11:00 p.m.).
+The station airs from 7:00 am to 2:30 pm weekdays, handing off to Syosset High School's WKWZ in Syosset, New York (which is on the air from 2:30 pm to 11:00 pm).

 Early days

 WPOB was a project sponsored by Plainview-Old Bethpage School Board member Joseph Scholnick, a sound-effects pioneer of the 1950s broadcast radio scene, who also was the original FCC licensed engineer responsible for regulatory compliance at the station.
 Student run, with oversight from Dr. Louis Brown, WPOB initially broadcast, almost exclusively, news and educational programming.
 By the mid-1970s however, WPOB's programming format had shifted to include student-generated content and popular music programming, eventually adding more modern rock and roll content.

 The content produced by students was composed, directed, and engineered as a learning experience and included regular episodic comedy, such as "The Adventures of Captain Kwizdo" (a thinly veiled homage to the "Mark Time" routine performed by the professional comedy troupe The Firesign Theatre), a weekly sports review (which mimicked the styling of the famous sportscaster Howard Cosell), alternative music, current events programming (such as "Music You Don't Know From a Guy You Don't Care About"), and informational news magazines.
 Students were also encouraged to produce their own promotional material, jingles, and other content.
 Station personnel often recruited school music students, actors, and athletes to contribute content such as jingles and other broadcast promotions for their work.